costajob/thron/README.md

 * **prev**: move backwards
 * **to**: move directly to the specified page

-The paginator keeps an internal cache, so rememner to set it to nil to avoid stale values.
+The paginator keeps an internal cache, so remember to set it to nil to avoid stale values.
-To speed up loading of resuilts, the paginator accepts a *preload* parameter (an integer): it calls the APIs the specified number of times by automatically augmenting the offset and caching the results.
+To speed up loading of results, the paginator accepts a *preload* parameter (an integer): it calls the APIs the specified number of times by automatically augmenting the offset and caching the results.

 ### Response
 The HTTParty response has been wrapped in order to return a logical object that wraps the APIs return values.